mrstone14/TC4-shield/hardware/TC4ESP/Cost analysis.md

 Total for wifi version: $22\
 ...or, standalone and wifi, all bells configuration: $29

-All prices are eBay.com, from Asia, mostly with free shipping worldwide
+All prices are eBay.com, from Asia, mostly with free shipping worldwide\
+A sample eBay order is attached.

 The price of the probes is not included, this depends a lot of your choice.